All Episodes

 It's not even supported by these wacko computer models anymore.

-But yet, here comes Clinton endorsing the Al Gore position on this, uh at which uh and Al Gore, by the way, is uh the Democrats are begging this guy to run for president again in 2008, and there are stories about how Hollywood contributors are just salivating at the chance to throw some more money at Al Gore.
+But yet, here comes Clinton endorsing the Al Gore position on this, which, and Al Gore, by the way, is Democrats are begging this guy to run for president again in 2008.

-The second thing is on the substance of this, uh this is the Bill Clinton who did not go after Osama bin Laden.
+The second thing is on the substance of this, this is the Bill Clinton who did not go after Osama bin Laden.

-Global warming is a bigger threat to the future than terrorism.
+And then so now he is explaining why global warming is a bigger threat to the future than terrorism.

-So the question on the substance of his comments would be this if global warming is that big a threat, then why did you punt Kyoto?
+If global warming is that big a threat, then why did you punt Kyoto?

 If global warming is such a big deal, how come you did not sign the Kyoto Protocol?

-But I I think I can explain this when he failed to get any support for Kyoto, even from his own party.
+But I think I can explain this when he failed to get any support for Kyoto, even from his own party.

 We need to go do a Nexus search, cookie.

-I know we've got Madame Albright in the latter years of the Clinton second term, uh, actually declaring a war on terrorism, and they were sounding the warning bells of Saddam Hussein's weapons of mass destruction and so forth throughout all of that.
+And they were sounding the warning bells of Saddam Hussein's weapons of mass destruction and so forth throughout all of that.

 That is the definition of a great, great politician, especially the liberals.